Brussels Sprouts Dip

 • Next, whisk the cream cheese, yogurt, mozzarella cheese, and 1 cup of the parmesan together with an electric mixer in a large bowl; set aside.

-• Heat 2 tablespoon olive oil in a cast iron skillet over medium heat, then add the onion and saute for 2 minutes.
+• Heat 2 tbsp olive oil in a cast iron skillet over medium heat, then add the onion and saute for 2 minutes.
 Then, add the brussels sprouts and garlic, along with a pinch of salt, turn the heat up to medium-high and saute until the sprouts have softened, 5-7 minutes, adding more oil as needed.

 • Pour the sprouts mixture into the bowl with the yogurt and fold them together.
 Spray your cast iron with a little nonstick spray, then scoop the brussels sprouts mixture back into the skillet.
 Place the whole skillet in the oven and bake for 15 minutes.
 Remove the skillet, sprinkle with the remaining parmesan, then broil for 2-4 minutes or until the cheese is bubbling.